What to Look for When Choosing a Fire Fighting Pump

 At Canberra Diamond Blade Suppliers, we can help you find the best pump for your needs.
 We have access to a wide inventory and different dealers.
 We want to help you prepare for the worst so that if it happens you have less to worry about.

 Also don’t forget a few things like keeping your car filled with fuel during fire season.
 You don’t want to be stranded with an empty car and no way to leave.
-Make sure you have personal protective equipment like eyewear and masks and non-flammable clothing.
+Make sure you have personal protective equipment in your car like eye wear and masks and non-flammable clothing.

 We’re based in Canberra but we deliver to the whole of Australia.
 Check out our fire fighting pumps online or stop into our showroom.
 For the best in personal service, contact us to get a recommendation today.